 - rare, threatened and endangered species.

 The findings of this assessment were considered alongside additional factors including partner investments and engagement resulted in the establishment of four priority areas within the Clackamas River watershed.

-Action plans created for each of the four priority areas were based on land use, the likelihood of invasive species introduction, survey and eradication needs, and restoration opportunities.
-These priority area action plans collectively form the Clackamas River Invasive Species Management Plan.
+Action plans created for each of the four priority areas were based on land use, the likelihood of invasive species introduction, survey and control needs, and restoration opportunities.
+These priority area action plans collectively form the Clackamas River Invasive Species Management Plan, which was completed in 2015.
 This plan outlines a clear and objective approach to managing invasive species in the Clackamas River watershed.

 Many thanks to all of the CRISP partners, including:

 - 4-County CWMA,

 - Bureau of Land Management- Salem District,

 - Clackamas County Water Environment Services,

 - Oregon Department of Agriculture- Noxious Weed Program,

 - United States Forest Service- Mt Hood National Forest